Setting Up Your First GitHub Repository: A Step-by-Step Guide

 • Initialization options: All UNCHECKED

-Perfect!
-GitHub just created your repository’s home.
-You’ll see a page with QuickSetup instructions.
-GitHub is smart – it knows this repository is empty and gives you exactly the commands you need.
+Nice!
+GitHub just created a home for your code in the cloud.
+You’ll see a page with setup instructions - GitHub is smart enough to know this repository is empty and shows you exactly what to do next.

 Notice it says “…or push an existing repository from the command line” - that’s us!
 We have an existing repository from Part 1.